mrburke86/audio_transcription_app_typescript/documentation/technicalDesignDocumentation.md

 ## Conclusion

 This Real-time AI Interview Response Assistant represents a breakthrough in interview technology, providing live, intelligent assistance during actual high-stakes interviews.
-The system successfully combines real-time speech recognition, advanced AI processing, and comprehensive personal knowledge management to deliver perfect responses that candidates can use verbatim.
+The system successfully combines real-time speech recognition, advanced AI processing, and **efficient semantic retrieval from a vectorized personal knowledge base (Qdrant)** to deliver perfect responses that candidates can use verbatim.

 The architecture prioritizes reliability, performance, and discretion - critical factors for live interview use.
-The intelligent context management ensures responses are not only technically correct but strategically positioned to maximize the candidate's success.
+The intelligent context management, **now powered by a sophisticated vector search capability,** ensures responses are not only technically correct but strategically positioned to maximize the candidate's success.

 This application transforms the interview experience from a test of memory and articulation into a demonstration of strategic thinking and professional expertise, enabled by real-time AI assistance.